 - Sapphires typically available at jewelers are usually smaller stones.
 It is exceedingly uncommon for a non-collector to see a really stunning rare sapphire of exceptional beauty outside of a museum.

 - If you want a large sapphire, it is often better to purchase it as a loose stone rather than already set in a piece of jewelry.
 That way you can get a good look at the stone from all angles and make sure you're getting a high-quality gem.

-While sapphires are well known for their deep blue color, depending on the different minerals that are included in the stone, sapphires can be blue or other colors such as purple, yellow, pink, orange, green or clear.
+While sapphires are well known for their deep blue color, depending on the different minerals that are included in the stone, they can appear other in other colors such as purple, yellow, pink, orange, green, clear, or red.

-- Clear, deep blue sapphires are the most prized and also the most expensive.
-A coveted and expensive variety is the Cashmere sapphire.
+- Blue - Clear, deep blue sapphires are the most prized and also the most expensive.
+A coveted and expensive variety is the Kashmir sapphire.
 These sapphires display an intense blue color that has become the benchmark for color grading among sapphires.

 Sapphire prices are dictated by a number of factors, from origin, size, color, cut and clarity of stone.
 There is a wide range of prices, beginning with cabochons that sell between $50 and $500 a carat, to unheated, cut and polished sapphires that sell for between $800 and $1,200 a carat.
 Heated sapphires are typically less, and they sell for around $200 to $600 a carat.